Email validation

 The Microsoft address local part must follow these parameters:

-Note that the validation test checks if the local part, preceding the “+”, matches the regular expression.
+The validation test checks whether the local part preceding the “+” matches the regular expression.

 Host part validation rules

-IPv4 or IPv6 addresses are not allowed in the host part of an email address.
-The top-level domain (such as .com, .org, .net, etc.) may not be fully numeric.
+The host part cannot be an IPv4 or IPv6 address.
+The top-level domain (such as .com, .org, .net) can’t be fully numeric.

 The following regular expression is used to validate the domain: